Pizzagate conspiracy theory: Criminal responses

+Shooting incident

-On December 4, 2016, Edgar Maddison Welch, a 28-year-old man from Salisbury, North Carolina, arrived at Comet Ping Pong and fired three shots from an AR-15 style rifle that struck the restaurant's walls, a desk, and a door.
+Edgar Maddison Welch, a 28-year-old man from Salisbury, North Carolina, arrived at Comet Ping Pong and fired three shots from an AR-15-style rifle that struck the restaurant's walls, a desk and a door on December 4, 2016.
 Welch later told police that he had planned to "self-investigate" the conspiracy theory.
 Welch saw himself as the potential hero of the story—a rescuer of children.
 He surrendered after officers surrounded the restaurant and was arrested without incident; no one was injured.

 Welch told police he had read online that the Comet restaurant was harboring child sex slaves and that he wanted to see for himself if they were there.
 In an interview with The New York Times, Welch later said that he regretted how he had handled the situation but did not dismiss the conspiracy theory, and rejected the description of it as "fake news".
 Some conspiracy theorists speculated the shooting was a staged attempt to discredit their investigations.

-On December 13, 2016, Welch was charged with one count of "interstate transportation of a firearm with intent to commit an offense" (a federal crime).
+Welch was charged with one count of "interstate transportation of a firearm with intent to commit an offense" (a federal crime) on December 13, 2016.
 According to court documents, Welch attempted to recruit friends three days before the attack by urging them to watch a YouTube video about the conspiracy.
 He was subsequently charged with two additional offenses, with the grand jury returning an indictment charging him with assault with a dangerous weapon and possession of a firearm during the commission of a crime.

-On March 24, 2017, following a plea agreement with prosecutors, Welch pleaded guilty to the federal charge of interstate transport of firearms and the local District of Columbia charge of assault with a dangerous weapon.
+Following a plea agreement with prosecutors, Welch pleaded guilty to the federal charge of interstate transport of firearms and the local District of Columbia charge of assault with a dangerous weapon on March 24, 2017.
 Welch also agreed to pay $5,744.33 for damages to the restaurant.
-U.S. District Judge Ketanji Brown Jackson sentenced Welch to four years in prison on June 22, 2017; at the sentencing hearing, Welch apologized for his conduct and said he had been "foolish and reckless".
-On March 3, 2020, Welch was transferred to a Community Corrections Center (CCC) and was released on May 28.
+U.S. District Judge (and future U.S. Supreme Court justice) Ketanji Brown Jackson sentenced Welch to four years in prison on June 22, 2017.
+At the sentencing hearing, Welch apologized for his conduct and said he had been "foolish and reckless".
+On March 3, 2020, Welch was transferred to a Community Corrections Center (CCC); he was released on May 28.

+On January 4, 2025—eight years after the initial incident at Comet Ping Pong—two police officers from Kannapolis, North Carolina, pulled over Welch's vehicle at a traffic stop over an outstanding warrant for his arrest for a felony probation violation (Welch was a passenger in the vehicle).
+When they attempted to arrest him, he pulled out a gun and refused orders to drop it, and the officers shot him.
+Welch died two days later.